Gut microbiota: Diabetes mellitus type 1

 The connection between the gut microbiota and diabetes mellitus type 1 has also been linked to SCFAs, such as butyrate and acetate.
 Diets yielding butyrate and acetate from bacterial fermentation show increased Treg expression.
 Treg cells downregulate effector T cells, which in turn reduces the inflammatory response in the gut.
 Butyrate is an energy source for colon cells. butyrate-yielding diets thus decrease gut permeability by providing sufficient energy for the formation of tight junctions.
 Additionally, butyrate has also been shown to decrease insulin resistance, suggesting gut communities low in butyrate-producing microbes may increase chances of acquiring diabetes mellitus type 2.
 Butyrate-yielding diets may also have potential colorectal cancer suppression effects.

+Type 2 diabetes

+The gut microbiota are very important for the host health because they play role in degradation of non-digestible polysaccharides (fermentation of resistant starch, oligosaccharides, inulin) strengthening gut integrity or shaping the intestinal epithelium, harvesting energy, protecting against pathogens, and regulating host immunity.

+Several studies showed that the gut bacterial composition in diabetic patients became altered with increased levels of Lactobacillus gasseri, Streptococcus mutans and Clostridiales members, with decrease in butyrate-producing bacteria such as Roseburia intestinalis and Faecalibacterium prausnitzii.
+This alteration is due to many factors such as antibiotic abuse, diet, and age.

+The decrease in butyrate production is associated with defects in intestinal permeability, which could lead to endotoxemia, which is the increased level of circulating Lipopolysaccharides from gram negative bacterial cells wall.
+It is found that endotoxemia has association with development of insulin resistance.

+In addition that butyrate production affects serotonin level.
+Elevated serotonin level has contribution in obesity, which is known to be a risk factor for development of diabetes.